It only takes a few seconds. Voting is only open until June 19 so do it before you crack open the Sunday vino and forget…..

 So according to those techno-geeky bloggy things like Google Analytics, as well as, more importantly, feedback from my winemaker friends and the bartenders at Oxbow, below are the five most popular blog posts from girlandthegrape.com.
 Since I only started the blog in June, I’ve been so excited to welcome the hundreds (and then thousands) of visits and social media shares over the last six months.

-Cheers to you all- I have so enjoyed sharing “Winemaking, life and the dirt” with you this year at Garnet Vineyards and look forward to a wonderful 2014!
+Cheers to you all- I have so enjoyed sharing “Winemaking, life and the dirt” with you this year from the vineyards and look forward to a wonderful 2014!

 -I dismantle, with the help of two professors from UC Davis, a questionable article which erroneously asserts that so-called “natural wine” can’t get you drunk.